5e3/CompoundFs/README.md

 - During the commit phase log records are written to the file.
 - It consistes of `LogPage` pages which store a list of pairs `{ OriginalPageIndex, CopyPageIndex }`.
 - `LogPage` pages are at the very end of the file.
-- `LogPage`pages can be savely identified
+- `LogPage`pages can be savely identified.

 ### The Commit Phase

+Here is the general idea behind the commit-phase:
+- Before we change any existing meta-data we make a copy of the original information to allow rollback if anything goes wrong.
+- This copy must be temporarily documented somewhere.
+This is why we write the log file.
+- Now we overwrite existing meta-data with new contents.
+- To mark successful completion of the commit-phase (and to tidy up) we remove the log file.

+Note:
 - A write operation always creates `DirtyRead` pages.
-- During the commit-phase the file grows temporarily.
+- During the commit-phase the file grows temporarily (see below).
 - FSize is an attribute written to the file meta-data.
-It reflects the file size after a successful write-operations.
+It reflects the file size after a successful write-operation.

-For the baseline we consider the most complex situation: `CacheManager` evicted some `DirtyRead` pages to temporary new locations.
+Here is the commit-phase in greater detail.
+For the baseline we consider a more complex situation: `CacheManager` evicted some `DirtyRead` pages to temporary new locations.
+These pages are not needed anymore after commit.

 1. Aquire eXclusive File Lock.
 2. Collect all free pages including the `DirtyRead` pages from `CacheManager` and mark them as free in `FreeStore`.